The Declarative Skeleton That Cut Code by ~40%

 What Comes Next

-The declarative skeleton isn't the end state.
-It's the foundation for the next level of scale: breaking the monolith into independent modules that can be developed, tested, and compiled in isolation.
-That requires a different tool (dependency inversion, which I'll write about separately) but it's only possible because the declarative framework provides stable interfaces between modules.
+The declarative skeleton is a foundation, not an end state.
+The next level of scale is breaking the monolith into independent modules that can be developed, tested, and compiled in isolation.
+That requires a different tool (dependency inversion, which I'll write about separately), but it's only possible because the declarative framework provides stable interfaces between modules.

-When you make the framework declarative, you're not just reducing bugs.
+Make the framework declarative and you're not just reducing bugs.
 You're building a system that gets better as the team grows, instead of worse.
 That's the only kind of architecture worth investing in.